eilerb1011/lke-terraform-demo/README.md

 1. Import this repository to a new Gitlab Project:
 -Click New Project and select Import

 2. Edit terraform.tfvars file and add your own values to the file.

--If you only want one cluster. delete everything starting with the CLUSTER 2 Settings line
+--If you only want one cluster. delete everything starting with the CLUSTER 2 Settings line
+--First give each cluster a unique label.
+--Select the region the cluster will be deployed in.
+Regions can be found here:  curl https://api.linode.com/v4/regions | jq

--HA Value determines whether the control plane has 1 node or 3.
+--HA Value determines whether the control plane has 1 node or 3.
 And HA control plane can not be reverted.
 However a non-HA control plane can be upgraded later.

--Select you Linode instance types used in the node pool:  Values can be found using the API:  curl https://api.linode.com/v4/linode/types | jq
+--Select you Linode instance types used in the node pool:  Values can be found using the API:  curl https://api.linode.com/v4/linode/types | jq

--Set your minimum and maximum nodes for auto-scaling.
+--Set your minimum and maximum nodes for auto-scaling.
 ```
 k8s_version = "1.26"
 #####CLUSTER 1 Settings###############